 BID Learning Network

 The BID Learning Network (BLN) was established in 2014 as part of the BID Initiative to bring together digital health experts and immunization program managers from across sub-Saharan Africa to exchange experiences in implementing electronic immunization registries, data management systems, change management approaches, and data use policies and practices.
-Since then, the BLN has expanded its scope to provide a set of holistic services that leverage our deep expertise, and those of our partners, on the design, implementation, and scale-up of digital and data solutions to address routine data challenges at a primary health care level, while providing a hub for professional peer learning.
+The BLN provides a set of holistic services that leverage our deep expertise, and that of our partners, on the design, implementation, and scale-up of digital and data solutions to address routine data challenges at a primary health care level, while providing a hub for professional peer learning.

-- Advisory: targeted support to countries seeking guidance on their specific routine data challenges and questions, including providing them with tools to help them select an appropriate digital solution, system demos, and connections to experts across the field.
+- Advisory: Targeted support to countries seeking guidance on specific routine data challenges and questions, including providing them with tools to help select an appropriate digital solution, system demos, and connections to experts across the field.

-- Capacity building: support for country participants to build their skills and leadership around a range of areas they have prioritized.
-Mentors partner with governments based on their priorities, to build country capacity on the appropriate phases of design, introduction, adoption, and the scale up and sustainability of digital and data solutions.
+- Capacity building: Support for country participants to build their skills and leadership around a range of areas they have prioritized.
+Mentors partner with governments based on their priorities, to build country capacity on the appropriate phases of design, introduction, adoption, scale-up, and sustainability of digital and data solutions.